rendyrpm/nextcloud-docker/README.md

-After you run the container, fill out the **uploads.ini** file according to your needs.
+After run the container, fill out the **uploads.ini** file according to your needs.
 For example:

 ```